yesmannow/jacob-darling-portfolio-meme/docs/ERROR_FIXES_SUMMARY.md

 ### 1. Custom Element Error: `mce-autosize-textarea`

 **Root Cause:** The error originates from Vite's HMR (Hot Module Replacement) error overlay system (`overlay_bundle.js`), NOT from the application code.
-There is no TinyMCE installation in this project - the Editor component has commented-out TinyMCE imports that are not being used.
+There is no TinyMCE installation in this project.

 **Evidence:**
 - No TinyMCE in `package.json`
-- Editor.tsx has only commented-out TinyMCE code
+- Editor.tsx and EditorWrapper.tsx have been removed (were unused)
 - Error stack trace points to `overlay_bundle.js:149` which is Vite's dev overlay

 **Solution:** Comprehensive error suppression that: